plnkx/blog/about.md

 <sup>1</sup>A note to [angel investors](https://en.wikipedia.org/wiki/Angel_investor).
 We previously described plnkx as a
 "self-funded, internet-startup" based in Seattle.
-We're still in Seattle, but we're no longer reaching for that *internet-startup* brass ring.
+We're still in Seattle, but no longer reaching for that *internet-startup* brass ring.
 We plan to remain self-funded for the foreseeable future.
+We are our own portfolio.